aptech/docs/docs/CR-gdaDStatMat.rst

 variable names, where M is the number of columns in the data set variable, or be set to a scalar 0.
 If *vnamevar* references an Mx1 string array variable, then only the elements indicated by *colind* will be used.
-Otherwise, if *vnamevar* is set to a scalar 0, then the variable names for the output will be generated automatically (:code:`"X1, X2, ..., XK"`) unless the alternate variable names are set explicitly in the *dc0.altnames* member of the :class:`dstatmtControl` structure.
+Otherwise, if *vnamevar* is set to a scalar 0, then the variable names :code:`"X1, X2, ..., XK"` for the output will be generated automatically, unless the alternate variable names are set explicitly in the *dc0.altnames* member of the :class:`dstatmtControl` structure.